 I routinely test for celiac disease in many of my patients regardless if they have digestive symptoms because of the increased risk of death in so-called “non-symptomatic” celiac positive patients.
 I suspect this will be commonplace in the future, but I preferred not wait for everyone else in the medical field.

 Gluten Sensitivity Testing

-If you are in the Portland metro area and would like seek holistic healthcare with a practitioner experienced in working with gluten related health issues, Dr. Soszka is accepting new patients at his north Portland clinic.
-Also check the recommended reading listed below to learn more about the health problems associated with gluten and the gluten-free diet.
-Expect several new articles about gluten related health problems in the very near future.
+If you are in the Portland metro area and would like to seek holistic healthcare with a practitioner experienced in working with gluten-related health issues, Dr. Soszka is accepting new patients at his north Portland clinic.
+Also, check the recommended reading listed below to learn more about the health problems associated with gluten and the gluten-free diet.
+Expect several new articles about gluten-related health problems in the very near future.